Identification and Estimation of Causal Effects in High-Frequency Event Studies: Introduction

 Separability holds, for example, when the model is linear, which is often assumed in applied work.
-The key condition deserving of careful scrutiny in applications, relative exogeneity, holds when the policy shock has infinite variance while the other shocks have finite variance within the event window.
-The latter shocks correspond to factors that are not specific to the announcement and may also be present in non-announcement periods.
+The key condition deserving of careful scrutiny in practice, relative exogeneity, holds when the policy shock has infinite variance while the other variables have finite variance within the event window.
+More precisely, relative exogeneity holds when the ratio between the variance of the policy shock and that of the other variables (i.e., background noise) is infinite in the event window.
+Thus, relative exogeneity also holds when the variance of the policy shock is finite while the variance of the background noise is vanishing.
+The latter variables correspond to factors that are not specific to the announcement and may also be present in non-announcement periods.
 In contrast, the policy shock occurs in a lumpy manner as the unexpected part of the news quickly spreads among economic agents.
 It is this lumpy manner in which a disproportionate amount of policy news is revealed that can justify relative exogeneity.
-Even when the policy shock does not have infinite variance, which can be difficult to verify in practice, we show that the event study estimator has low bias for a weighted average of causal effects when the variance of the policy shock is large enough relative to that of other shocks in the window.
-In this sense, relative exogeneity can serve as a good approximation.
+Even when the policy shock does not have infinite variance, which can be difficult to verify in practice, we show that the event study estimator has low bias for a weighted average of causal effects when the variance of the policy shock is large enough relative to that of other variables in the window.
+In this sense, relative exogeneity can be seen as an idealized limiting case that can serve as a good approximation to the practically-relevant case of a very large variance ratio for the policy shock relative to the other variables in the window.